NREL/bifacial_radiance/docs/sphinx/source/contributing.rst

   contribute to the conversation about how to resolve them.
 * Improve the documentation and the unit tests.
-* Improve the IPython/Jupyter Notebook tutorials or write new ones that demonstrate how to use pvlib-python in your area of expertise.
+* Improve the IPython/Jupyter Notebook tutorials or write new ones that demonstrate how to use bifacial_radiance in your area of expertise.
 * Tell your friends and colleagues about bifacial_radiance
 * Add your project to our
   `Projects and publications that use bifacial_radiance wiki